toka-amer/Sport-Image-Classification/README.md

 # Sport-Image-Classification
-## Each image classify to ine of these categroy
+## Each image classify to one of these categroy
 * Basketball
 * Football
 * Rowing